shakedCohen11/dual_task_convlstm_unet/README.md

 # LSTM-UNet

-The code in this repository is suplamentary to our paper "Microscopy Cell Segmentation via Convolutional LSTM Networks" published in ISBI 2019.
+The code in this repository is suplamentary to our paper "Dual-Task ConvLSTM-UNet for Instance Segmentation of Weakly Annotated Microscopy Videos" published in IEEE Transactions on Medical Imaging (Early Access).
 If this code is used please cite the paper:

-@article{arbelleIsbi2019,
-  title={Microscopy cell segmentation via convolutional LSTM networks}, author={Arbelle, Assaf and Raviv, Tammy Riklin}, booktitle={2019 IEEE 16th International Symposium on Biomedical Imaging (ISBI 2019)}, pages={1008--1012}, year={2019}, organization={IEEE}
-}
+@ARTICLE{9717246,  author={Arbelle, Assaf and Cohen, Shaked and Raviv, Tammy Riklin},  journal={IEEE Transactions on Medical Imaging},   title={Dual-Task ConvLSTM-UNet for Instance Segmentation of Weakly Annotated Microscopy Videos},   year={2022},  volume={},  number={},  pages={1-1},  doi={10.1109/TMI.2022.3152927}}

 ## Getting Started